Thousands of Armenians flee Nagorno-Karabakh as the Turkish president visits Azerbaijan

 Erdogan arrived in Azerbaijan's Nakhchivan exclave on Monday for talks with Azerbaijani President Ilham Aliyev to discuss Turkey-Azerbaijan ties and regional and global issues.
 Nakhchivan is cut off from the rest of Azerbaijan by Armenian territory but forms a slim border with Turkey.

-During his one-day trip to the region, Erdogan will also attend the opening of a gas pipeline and a modernized military base, his office added in a statement.
+Erdogan and Aliyev signed a deal for a gas pipeline and the Turkish leader said “I’m very pleased to be with all of you as we connect Nakhchivan with the Turkish world.”

-Asked about Erdogan's visit, Peskov, the Kremlin's spokesman, voiced hope that it will “contribute to the regional security and help normalize life in Karabakh.”
+Asked about Erdogan's visit, Peskov, the Kremlin spokesman, voiced hope that it will “contribute to the regional security and help normalize life in Karabakh.”

+Aliyev, at a news conference with Erdogan, said "It is crystal clear that, independent of their ethnicity, the people living in the Karabakh region are Azerbaijani people so their safety and security is ensured by the Azerbaijani state.”

 Meanwhile, the head of the U.S. Agency for International Development, Samantha Power, visited Armenia Monday to “affirm U.S. support for Armenia’s sovereignty, independence, territorial integrity, and democracy and to help address humanitarian needs stemming from the recent violence in Nagorno-Karabakh,” her office said in a statement.
 She was joined by U.S. Department of State Acting Assistant Secretary for Europe and Eurasian Affairs Yuri Kim.